lf-edge/ekuiper/docs/en_US/guide/connections/overview.md

 ## Connection Status

-Connection status is divided into three types:
+Connection status is divided into four types:

 1. **Connected**, represented by 1 in metrics.
 2. **Connecting**, represented by 0 in metrics.
+Only used for the initial connection attempt.
-3. **Disconnected**, represented by 1 in metrics.
+3. **Disconnected**, represented by -1 in metrics.
+4. **Recovering**, represented by 0 in metrics.
+Only used when a previously connected connection is re-establishing its transport at runtime (self-recovering clients); the connection is still not serving.

+The reported status is the last-known state maintained by the connection pool: it is updated asynchronously by provider status callbacks and periodic health checks.
+Reading the status (via API or metrics) never triggers a network probe by itself.

 Users can retrieve the connection status via the connection API.
 Additionally, users can view the connection status in the rule's source/sink metrics, for example, the `source_demo_0_connection_status` metric indicates the connection